cjdbarlow/bedside-notebook/anaesthesia/regional/spinal.md

 ###Factors Affecting Block Spread
-> With the exception of baricity and patietn position, the influence of most of these factors is small and unpredictable
+> With the exception of baricity and patient position, the influence of most of these factors is small and unpredictable

 * Baricity
 Hyperbaric solutions behave more predictably due to the effect of gravity.